iFun/Notes/PHIL145/README.md

     - cumulative process
     - everyone can use this method
-    - serise examination what science currently do and past
+    - series examination what science currently do and past

 ### Thomas Kuhm
 The structure of scientific revolutions 1962